 - volumes – Here we create a named volume called

-which points to the RabbitMQ directory in the container. - network – Same as before, we set a unique IP address for the container.
+rabbitmqwhich points to the RabbitMQ directory in the container. - network – Same as before, we set a unique IP address for the container.

-Next, add the definition for the redis
+Next, add the definition for the redis service below the rabbitmq section.

-service contains the following definitions specific to it:
+The redis service contains the following definitions specific to it:

 - image – Here we will use the alpine image for the Redis container.